 Flood Tide Fishing can be an incredible experience!
 These abnormally high tides occur mostly during full and new moon phases.
 King Tides around Pawleys Island can reach heights greater than 6 feet.
-As big tides fill the grass flats, Redfish swim into nearby creeks that pour out onto these shallow flats.
-Redfish use these small feeder creeks as main thoroughfares moving on and off the flats with the rise and fall of the tide.
-Once the fish arrive on these shallow flats they tip their tails up with their noses down rooting for fiddler crabs beneath the mud.
-The past evening a couple of good friends and I headed out of Georgetown in hopes of some great fishing.
+As big tides fill the grass flats, Redfish swim into nearby creeks that empty onto these shallow grass flats.
+Redfish use these small feeder creeks as thoroughfares moving on and off the flats with the rise and fall of the tide.
+Once the fish arrive on these shallow flats they tip their tails up with their noses down.
+They are rooting for fiddler crabs beneath the bluff mud.
+The past evening some good buddies and I headed out of Georgetown in hopes of some great fishing.

 Flood tide fishing and Currents